seyedalian/circle-process/README.txt

 hi
-a CircleProcess you can show your process (Android)
+CircleProcess in android that  you can show your process